Ohio Tax Penalty and Interest Calculator

 Ask About Penalty Relief

 Ohio Revised Code 5747.15 allows for penalty abatement when the failure to comply resulted from reasonable cause rather than willful neglect.
 Taxpayers should understand that penalty relief is not automatic and requires a clear explanation supported by relevant facts.
-A well-prepared request should align with the correct tax year, the notice stage, and the specific penalty being challenged.
+A well-prepared request should align with the correct tax year, the notice stage, and the specific late filing penalty or late payment charge being challenged.

 05